crystax/android-samples-cmake/README.md

-Use CMake for build Android binaries with CrystaX NDK
+Simple CMake-enabled example working with CrystaX NDK
 ============================================================

 This is an example showing how to use CMake for building Android binaries with [CrystaX NDK](https://www.crystax.net/android/ndk) (version 10.4.0 or higher).
-Alternatively, you can download [CrystaX NDK daily build](https://dl.crystax.net/builds/) (build #799 or higher needed).
+Alternatively, you can download [CrystaX NDK daily build](https://dl.crystax.net/builds/) (build #802 or higher needed).

 This sample written in a way to be portable, so it works the same on OS X, GNU/Linux and Android.
 Here is example: